 So the question here arises what makes the system volume information large enough to occupy that much space in your drives.
 Actually, this folder stores the ‘system restore points’ which occupy the major part of the folder size.
 And, the system restore points are the images of your system which are used to restore its previous versions.

 Although the system volume information folder also stores some other types of data apart from the ‘system restore points’, yet they are not considered as the point of much concern.
 That’s because the ‘system restore point’ constitutes the major part of occupied folder size, as mentioned earlier also.
-It is the data which makes the system volume information large enough to make it a point of concern.
+It is the data that makes the system volume information large enough to make it a point of concern.

 Can You Fix The Problem of Large System Volume Information Folder